psharma04/academic-kickstart/content/skills/improving-productivity-3.md

 ### Conclusion

 That's about all I'm got for this stuff (and I'm still not over the sources thing from part 1), so I'm gonna take a short break before continuing this series.
-In the mean time, if you've got any questions, feel free to get in touch with me at [psharma@schoolnotes.xyz](mailto:psharma@schoolnotes.xyz), or leave a comment below!
+In the mean time, if you've got any questions, feel free to get in touch with me at [psharma@hsc.one](mailto:psharma@hsc.one), or leave a comment below!

 {{< callout note >}}